Your eye has two parts that focus images:

 - The cornea, the clear front surface of your eye

-- The lens, a clear structure inside your eye that changes shape to help focus objects
+- The lens, a clear structure inside your eye that changes shape to help focus on objects

-In a perfectly shaped eye, each of these focusing elements has a perfectly smooth curvature like the surface of a rubber ball.
-A cornea and lens with such curvature bend (refract) all incoming light in such a way as to make a sharply focused image directly on the retina, at the back of your eye.
+In a perfectly shaped eye, each of these focusing elements has a perfectly smooth curvature, like the surface of a marble.
+A cornea and lens with such curvature bend (refract) all incoming light to make a sharply focused image directly on the retina, at the back of your eye.

 A refractive error